Mateus-Henr/Java-Design-Patterns/Creational Design Patterns/Factory/README.md

 ## Implementation Considerations

-- The Creator can be a concrete class if provided a default implementation.
+- The Creator can be a concrete class if provided a default src.
 - The factory method could take arguments to decide upon which object to create.